1. Status of the housing allowance

 Key point.
 Perhaps of most interest was Judge Crabb’s suggestion that the tax code be amended to apply to taxpayers “who work for tax exempt organizations under § 501(c)(3) and are on call at all times.”
 Such an amendment would cover most clergy, but few enough employees of secular charities to be feasible as a matter of tax policy.

-Second, as noted above, a ruling by the Seventh Circuit would apply to ministers in that circuit, which includes Illinois, Indiana, and Wisconsin.
-It would become a national precedent binding on ministers in all states if affirmed by the Supreme Court—but again, the likelihood the Supreme Court accepts an appeal is extremely low.
-Again note, however, that the IRS would have the discretion to follow or not follow such a ruling in other circuits and might be inclined to follow it to promote consistency in tax administration.
+Third, a ruling by the Seventh Circuit would apply to ministers in that circuit, which includes only the states of Illinois, Indiana, and Wisconsin.
+It would become a national precedent binding on ministers in all states if affirmed by the United States Supreme Court—an unlikely outcome because the Supreme Court accepts less than 1 percent of all appeals.
+Note, however, that the IRS would have the discretion to follow or not follow such a ruling in other circuits and might be inclined to follow it to promote consistency in tax administration.

-Third, churches should continue to designate housing allowances for their ministers for 2019 and future years until the housing allowance is conclusively declared unconstitutional.
-Such an outcome could occur in various ways, including the following: (1) Judge Crabb’s ruling is not appealed by the government, and the IRS applies it nationally; (2) Judge Crabb’s ruling is appealed to the Seventh Circuit, and the court affirms Judge Crabb’s ruling, and the IRS elects to apply it nationally; or (2) the Supreme Court accepts an appeal of the appellate court’s ruling and determines that the housing allowance is an unconstitutional preference for religion in violation of the First Amendment.
-Ministers should understand that claiming a housing allowance exclusion while this litigation is pending poses a risk that the exclusion may be disallowed, and an amended tax return would need to be filed.
+Fourth, churches everywhere should continue to designate housing allowances for their ministers for 2018 and future years until the housing allowance is conclusively declared unconstitutional.
+It could be declared unconstitutional in various ways, including the following: (1) Judge Crabb’s ruling is not appealed by the government, and the IRS applies it nationally; (2) Judge Crabb’s ruling is appealed to the Seventh Circuit, and the court affirms Judge Crabb’s ruling and the IRS elects to apply it nationally; or (3) the Supreme Court accepts an appeal of the appellate court’s ruling, and determines that the housing allowance is an unconstitutional preference for religion in violation of the First Amendment.
+Ministers should understand that claiming a housing allowance exclusion while this litigation is pending poses a risk that the exclusion may be disallowed and an amended tax return will need to be filed.
 Ministers should be prepared for this outcome, though it is unlikely that the housing allowance will be declared unconstitutional retroactively.
 Again, be alert to future developments.

-Fifth, on January 19, 2018, the federal district court in Wisconsin granted a request by two pastors and the Diocese of Chicago and Mid-America of the Russian Orthodox Church (the “intervenors”) to intervene in the case in support of the constitutionality of the housing allowance.
-The intervenors filed a motion for summary judgment, and a brief in support of their motion, in which they made several arguments in support of the housing allowance, including those given below.
+Eighth, on January 19, 2017, the federal district court in Wisconsin granted a request by two pastors and the Diocese of Chicago and Mid-America of the Russian Orthodox Church (the “intervenors”) to intervene in the case in support of the constitutionality of the housing allowance.
+The intervenors filed a motion for summary judgment, and a brief in support of their motion, in which they made several arguments in support of the housing allowance, included the following.
 While these arguments were rejected by Judge Crabb, they may be deemed persuasive by the appeals court in the event of an appeal.

 The intervenors noted that the Constitution limits the jurisdiction of the federal courts to “Cases” and “Controversies,” and “no Case or Controversy exists if the plaintiff lacks standing to challenge the defendant’s alleged misconduct.”
-To establish standing, plaintiffs bear the burden of demonstrating a “concrete injury” that is traceable to the challenged action of the defendant and that is likely to be redressed by a favorable judicial decision.
+To establish standing, the plaintiffs bear the burden of demonstrating a “concrete injury,” that is traceable to the challenged action of the defendant, and that is likely to be redressed by a favorable judicial decision.

-Housing allowance consistent with historical understanding of the First Amendment
+The housing allowance is consistent with the historical understanding of the First Amendment

-Housing allowance consistent with the Supreme Court’s Texas Monthly decision
+The housing allowance is consistent with the Supreme Court’s Texas Monthly decision

 The brief argues that “it is as if, in Texas Monthly, the state had coupled the tax exemption for religious literature with a tax exemption for business literature, scientific literature, educational literature, travel literature, and government literature.
 That would not be a form of preferential support for religious messages; it would be a form of putting religious messages on the same footing as many other secular messages.”

 Key point.
-The FFRF suggested that these related exemptions for housing expenses apply only to a small number of secular groups.
-But according to congressional estimates, the annual value of these exemptions vastly exceeds the benefit provided by the housing allowance to clergy.
+FFRF suggested that these related exemptions for housing expenses apply only to a small number of secular groups.
+But according to Congressional estimates, the annual value of these exemptions vastly exceeds the benefit provided by the housing allowance to clergy.